barksdaleaz/jubilant-rotary-phone/README.md

 FINANCE FOLDER: the second website we had to build for the CS50 Web Track - HTML/CSS, SQL database, API & Python

+PROJECT1 FOLDER: the second project in the CS50W course.
+Built a web application similar to how Goodreads works, where users can search for books, rate, and leave a comment, and see others' reviews.
+Based on the Goodreads' API.
+Implements Heroku PostgreSQL database.